 Photo: wikimedia commons

-The Austrian neurologist and founder of the science of psychoanalysis, Sigmund Freud is famous precisely for his unique studies of the mysterious world of the human subconscious.
+Austrian neurologist and founder of the science of psychoanalysis, Sigmund Freud is famous precisely for his unique research into the mysterious world of the human subconscious.
 With them, he forever changed the way we evaluate ourselves and the people around us.
-Freud's work influenced the psychology, sociology, medicine, art, and anthropology of the 20th century, and his therapeutic techniques and theories in the field of psychoanalysis are still being studied and applied in practice.
+Freud's work influenced 20th-century psychology, sociology, medicine, art, and anthropology, and his therapeutic techniques and theories in psychoanalysis are still studied and practiced today.

 11. Oskar Schindler